 Roll up the windows in your car after you’ve verified that all your belongings are hidden.
-Many times people are in a hurry and leave their windows down.
+Many times people are in a hurry and forget to check that the windows are closed.
 It only takes a small opening for a thief to get the signal that it’s fine to break into your car.

-Even if it’s summer and the temperatures are high, close the windows every time.
+Even if it’s summer and the temperatures are high, always close the windows.
 Turn the AC on when you get back in the car and roll the windows down when you start driving to let the heat out.

 Most car break-ins happen because the vehicle is parked in a dark area with little to no foot traffic.
-A thief doesn’t want attention and will likely avoid breaking into cars parked in well it areas or areas with lots of people passing by.
-Choose a parking spot with street lights.
-Even better if you find a spot where there are surveillance cameras present, too.
+A thief doesn’t want attention and is less likely to break into a car that's parked in well-lit areas with lots of people.
+Choose a parking spot with streetlights or near a lamppost, bonus if there are surveillance cameras present too.

 4. Lock Your Doors

 Does your vehicle come with a security system?
 If so, advertise it with stickers in your windows.
-The labels will help alert would-be burglars that your car will make a lot of noise and potentially get them caught.
+This alerts would-be burglars and helps prevent break-ins.
 No thief wants to attract attention, and a car alarm will do just that.

 You can always install an alarm on an older model vehicle that doesn’t have one.
 Even if you can’t afford one, buy a sticker to make it seem that you have a security system in place.
-It might just be enough to keep a thief from breaking into your car.
+This might be enough to keep a thief from breaking into your car.

 No safety measure is enough to protect your vehicle 100% of the time.
-However, these essential tips may help dissuade potential thieves from viewing your car as a suitable target for their next break-in.
+However, these basic tips help discourage thieves and prevent your car from being broken into.

-Having your insurance policy up-to-date is also vital to protect your assets.
+Having your insurance policy up-to-date is also important to protect your assets.
 Infinity Insurance can help you find a plan that suits your budget and needs.
-Call one of our friendly agents at 1-800-INFINITY or receive your free Auto Insurance Quote Online today!
+Call one of our friendly agents at 1-800-INFINITY or visit our website to receive a quote within minutes.